matthewpalmer/bitqueue/README.md

 Also, a bitqueue is always full, so enqueuing a bit dequeues the bit on the other end.

+Currently, bitqueues are capped at the length of an `int` on your system.

 ## Usage
 Create a new bitqueue